proplot-dev/proplot/docs/tutorial5.rst

 cycles registered by default and loaded from your ``~/.proplot/cycles`` folder.
 You can make your own color cycles using the `~proplot.styletools.Cycle` constructor function.
-See :ref:`Color usage` for more on the differences between colormaps and color cycles.
+See :ref:`Colormaps, cycles, colors, and fonts` for more on the differences between colormaps and color cycles.

 .. code:: ipython3